Albion's Seed: Four folkways

-Fischer includes satellite peoples such as Welsh, Scots, Irish, Dutch, French, Germans, Italians and a treatise on enslaved Africans in South Carolina.
+Fischer includes satellite peoples such as Welsh, Scots, Irish, Dutch, French, Germans, Italians and a treatise on African slaves in South Carolina.
 Fischer covers voting patterns and dialects of speech in four regions that span from their Atlantic colonial base to the Pacific.

 Fischer remarks on his own connective feelings between the Chesapeake and Southern England in Albion's Seed but attempts to flesh them out in Bound Away: Virginia and the Westward Movement, a corollary of his work in the book.

 Origins

 Fischer states that the book's purpose is to examine the complex cultural processes at work within the four folkways during the time period.
 Albion's Seed argues, "The legacy of four British folkways in early America remains the most powerful determinant of a voluntary society in the United States."

-The term "folkways" was originally conceived of by William Graham Sumner, a 19th-century American sociologist.
+The term "folkways" was originally coined by William Graham Sumner, a 19th-century American sociologist.
 Sumner's treatise Folkways: A Study of the Sociological Importance of Usages, Manners, Customs, Mores, and Morals posits:

 The folkways are habits of the individual and customs of the society which arise from efforts to satisfy needs; they are intertwined with goblinism and demonism and primitive notions of luck (sec.
 6), and so they win traditional authority.
 Then they become regulative for succeeding generations and take on the character of a social force.
 They arise no one knows whence or how.
 They grow as if by the play of internal life energy.
 They can be modified, but only to a limited extent, by the purposeful efforts of men.
 In time they lose power, decline, and die, or are transformed.
 While they are in vigor they very largely control individual and social undertakings, and they produce and nourish ideas of world philosophy and life policy.
 Yet they are not organic or material.
 They belong to a superorganic system of relations, conventions, and institutional arrangements.